OraonShivam21/edify-educational-app/README.md

 - **HTML:** The foundation of the website's structure and content.
 - **CSS:** For styling and making the website visually appealing.
+- **JavaScript** For changing properties of navigation bar to be shown while scrolling and other functionalities.
 - **Netlify:** The website is deployed and hosted on Netlify, making it accessible online.

 ## Website Preview